| |

 way, each exercise will bias different muscle groups.
 For example, an

-exercise ball routine that includes a lot of bridging exercises on your
+swiss ball routine that includes a lot of bridging exercises on your

 back will emphasize the muscles in your back; likewise, an exercise